mlungwsr/k8s-demo/README.md

 * What is the Docker image you want to deploy for roll back?
 * How can you interact directly with the Kubernetes to trigger the deployment?
 * Is SRE really what you want to do with your life?

-## Clean up
-Clean up is really easy, but also super important: if you don't follow these instructions, you will continue to be billed for the Google Container Engine cluster you created.

-To clean up, navigate to the [Google Developers Console Project List](https://console.developers.google.com/project), choose the project you created for this lab, and delete it.
-That's it.